What causes feels hot to touch? 168 possible conditions

 - rheumatoid arthritis

-Keep the person in a cool, shaded place and apply cool wet cloths to their skin.
+During exercise, it’s recommended to drink 8 ounces of fluid every twenty minutes.
+If a person becomes overheated due to the environment or exercise, keep them in a cool, shaded place.
+Apply cool wet cloths to their skin.
 Placing cool compresses on the groin, neck, and armpit helps lower the body temperature.
-Provide about a half a cup of cool fluids every quarter of an hour.
+Provide cool fluids as frequently as the person can tolerate.

 Call 911 if: